La Matanza: Military coup and the canceled 1932 election

 During Araujo's administration, El Salvador was still struggling economically as a result of the Great Depression leading to social unrest across the country.
 In an attempt to improve the economy, Araujo reduced the military's budget and ordered some military officials to retire.
 His efforts were strongly opposed by the military, which staged a coup on 2 December 1931, deposing Araujo and establishing the Civic Directory.
-The military government was dissolved two days later when Hernández Martínez was declared as the country's acting president, however, his government was not recognized by the United States.
+The military government was dissolved two days later when Martínez was declared as the country's acting president, however, his government was not recognized by the United States.
 The December 1931 coup began a period of forty-eight years of military rule in the country.

-In the few days after the coup, the Communist Party of El Salvador was "cautiously optimistic" about the coup, writing an open letter to Hernández Martínez's government through its Estrella Roja newspaper, stating that the coup was "heroic and necessary" while also believing that his government would reimpose an exploitative capitalist system.
+In the few days after the coup, the Communist Party of El Salvador was "cautiously optimistic" about the coup, writing an open letter to Martínez's government through its Estrella Roja newspaper, stating that the coup was "heroic and necessary" while also believing that his government would reimpose an exploitative capitalist system.
 Before Araujo was deposed, municipal and legislative elections were scheduled for 15 December 1931, but after his government was overthrown, the military rescheduled the municipal elections for 3–5 January 1932 and the legislative elections for 10–12 January 1932.

 When the communist party began to win several municipal elections in western El Salvador, the government canceled the results of all of the municipal elections.
 The legislative elections proceeded on 10 January, and despite early polling returns indicating a communist victory in San Salvador, a delayed official result announced that three non-communists won the three seats of the San Salvador department.
 Violence occurred throughout the electoral process, and at least thirty communists were killed in Ahuachapán.